-The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
-The work that a student submits for grading must be the student's own work, reflecting their learning.
+The University expects all students to complete their coursework, tests and exams with integrity and honesty The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
 A student's assessed work may be reviewed against online source material using computerised detection mechanisms.
+Allegations of academic misconduct will be investigated under the Student Academic Conduct Statute.

-Allegations of academic misconduct at the Faculty of Education and Social Work shall be dealt with by the following process:
+Allegations of academic misconduct at the Faculty of Education and Social Work shall be managed by the following process: